INST377-UMD/INST377-Spotify-Recommendation-App/README.md

 You should receive the message ```App is running```

-Then navigate to localhost:4000 and everything should be running.
+Then navigate to localhost:4000 in Chrome and make sure CORS is turned on, everything should be running.

 To stop running the app, hold the CTRL button and type ```c``` in the terminal.